NephosIntegration/Formula.SimpleRepo/README.md

 ### Registering Repositories

 Repositories can be registered into the depencey injection system by implementing a couple steps.
 In the **ConfigureServices** section of **Startup.cs** make sure to make a call to **AddRepositories**.
-Failing to do so will result in controllers depending on these respositories bing unable to resolve service for these repository types.
+Failing to do so will result in controllers depending on these respositories being unable to resolve service for these repository types.

+*InvalidOperationException: Unable to resolve service for type '...' while attempting to activate '...'.*

+All repositories in your project, decorated with the [Repo] attribute will be injected.

 ```c#
 using Formula.SimpleRepo;